Haris-639/Developer-Hub-Advanced-Internship-Tasks/README.md

 # Developer-Hub-Advanced-Internship-Tasks

-## All the tasks are in there repective folders in this repository.
+## All the tasks are in there respective folders in this repository.